hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 # Starting with the shell

-Now that we've copied the `unix_lesson` data to our local user home, let's navigate inside using the `cd` command. `cd` stands for "change directory".
+Now that we've copied the `unix_lesson/` data to our local user home, let's navigate inside using the `cd` command. `cd` stands for "change directory".

 ```bash
 cd ngs_course
 cd unix_lesson
 ```

-Let's list what's inside `unix_lesson` with the `ls` command. `ls` stands for "list" and it lists the directory contents.
+Let's list what's inside `unix_lesson/` with the `ls` command. `ls` stands for "list" and it lists the directory contents.

 ```bash
 ls